ra1028/swiftui-atom-properties/README.md

 |[refresh(_:)](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomcontext/refresh(_:))|Reset an atom and await until asynchronous operation is complete.|
 |[reset(_:)](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomcontext/reset(_:))|Reset an atom to the default value or a first output.|

-There are the following types context as different contextual environments, and they have some specific APIs for each.
+There are the following types context as different contextual environments.

 #### [AtomViewContext](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomviewcontext)